syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Grouping-Bar.md

 ## Disabling specific grouping bar

-The SfPivotGrid supports disabling the grouping bar of specific area as illustrated below.
+The Pivot Grid supports disabling the grouping bar of specific area as illustrated below.

 **Disabling row grouping bar**

-The `EnableRowHeaderArea` property of the SfPivotGrid allows you to customize the visibility of grouping bar in the row header area.
+The `EnableRowHeaderArea` property of the Pivot Grid allows you to customize the visibility of grouping bar in the row header area.
 The following code snippet shows how to disable the row grouping bar.

 {% tabs %}